Transport-for-the-North/caf.van/docs/source/inputs.rst

    | ternal | or 0)       | study area                                    |
    +--------+-------------+-----------------------------------------------+

-**Note:** This should be a complete list of all zones.
+.. note:: This should be a complete list of all zones.

 Cost Matrix
 -----------

-Matrix CSV containing the cost values for all zones in the model, the units of the costs should be the same as the units in the `LGV Trip Distributions Spreadsheet <#lgv-trip-distributions-spreadsheet>`__.
+Matrix CSV containing the cost values for all zones in the model, the units of the costs should be the same as the units in the :ref:`lgv trip distributions spreadsheet`.
 The CSV file should be in square matrix format where the first column and row contains all the zone numbers, an example of a three by three matrix with the same costs for all zones is shown below.

 .. table:: Example 3x3 matrix